 - Quitting smoking and other addictions

-That list is way shorter!
-Out of the 1800 reports James Fadiman has received so far, 75 were from people who did not have a positive experience.
-The most often mentioned reasons to stop microdosing are usually consequences of the positive effects.
+Out of the more than 1850 reports Dr. James Fadiman has received so far, 75 people claim not to have had a positive experience with microdosing (that’s less than 4%).
+The reasons mentioned most often that led to the quitting microdosing were consequences of the positive effects.
+The disadvantages of microdosing mentioned include:

-- Fatigue may occur (probably by living a more active life, or by processing more impressions)
+- Fatigue (probably by living a more active life or by processing more impressions)

-- There is a chance that tolerance occurs, and it’s therefore less effective.
-Tolerance has not been scientifically proven yet, but Fadiman’s findings show that people report it when microdosing every day.
+- Tolerance (needing more of the substance each time to get the same effect.
+It has not been scientifically proven yet, but Fadiman’s findings show that people report it when microdosing every day instead of following one of the microdosing protocols)

 - Some people with color blindness report seeing slight hallucinations and rays or “after-images”.